 The upshot is that you’re rewarded with a surprisingly tight punch from that baby bass drum, while the toms aren’t in ‘coffee can’ territory, despite their size.
 This kit is all about cutthroat attack in acoustic settings, but produces enough frequency range to keep up with a band.
 We wouldn’t suggest replacing your normal tubs, but for throw-and-go gigs, we think you might be able to finally beat the guitarist in the post-gig load out race.

-DW’s sister brand is celebrating its 20th anniversary this year, and one of the stand-out kits we’ve seen from Pacific Drums & Percussion in recent times is the New Yorker.
+DW’s sister brand is now 23 years old, and one of the stand-out kits we’ve seen from Pacific Drums & Percussion in recent times is the New Yorker.
 It’s so good, in fact, that it stands up well against a similar (but more expensive) configuration from Dee-Dubs itself!

 The New Yorker (are you spotting a theme with the names here?) echoes some of the features of the Pearl Midtown: all-poplar shells and cut-out wooden bass drum hoops, while the riser mounts externally.

 The rack tom is mounted directly to the shell, which depending on your preference may or may not be an issue, and our review kit could have benefited from a better quality head on the bass drum (although this is a common first upgrade with many kits, regardless of size).
 It’s worth noting that the New Yorker varies considerably from the also-available Daru Jones signature New Yorker from PDP, which also costs more.